swatantrasinha/learn-aws/chapter-07/README.md

 - number of instance --> 1
 - give name --> **mywebserver**
 - Amazon Machine Image --> Amazon Linux is selected (let it be)
 - Architecture --> 64-bit(x86) would be selected- let it be
+- Instance Type - t2.micro or t3.micro whatever is selcted let it be (we just need to ensure its free-tier eligible is mentioned thats it)

 <img width="1440" alt="image" src="https://github.com/user-attachments/assets/4c629bc5-291b-4a54-bc3b-debd35de1c84" />

 - Next is key-pair, since VM is in cloud and not physically available to us so we need this key-pair to access it.